-Explore rich history, eclectic artwork or exciting gaming entertainment in the heart of Jefferson County in Charles Town, West Virginia.
+Explore rich history, eclectic artwork or exciting gaming entertainment.

 Charles Town is an ideal place to slip into the past.
 If you don’t know its stories, just walk the historic downtown.
 Streets such as Washington lead to landmarks and hint at Charles Town’s history: 275 years ago, Charles Washington – youngest brother to George – founded this town.
 Stroll past his former residence, a Classical-Revival treasure called Happy Retreat, and visit Zion Episcopal Church Cemetery, where numerous Washington family members are buried.